Magisk-Modules-Alt-Repo/ToyBox-Ext/README.md

 # ToyBox

 ### Description
-Systemless ToyBox toybox-armv7m from: https://github.com/landley/toybox
+Systemless ToyBox Magisk module using toybox-armv7m from: https://github.com/landley/toybox

-May not work yet on all platforms.
+May not work on all platforms yet.

 WORK IN PROGRESS

 #### Source